andrewjstryker/vim-configuration/README.markdown

 that I have installed:

    * Doug Black's [A Good Vimrc](https://dougblack.io/words/a-good-vimrc.html)
-     blog article contains quite a bit of good advice
+     blog article contains quite a bit of good advice on how to write a good vimrc file.

+  * [VimAwesome](https://vimawesome.com) has a superb interface to Vim plugins.

 ## Contributing